 With regard to timescale and deadlines I work on a wide variety of projects for a wide range of clients and as such it is quite common for me to have a lead in time before I can actually start a new project.
 Please note that I am a self employed artist hired by clients because they like MY style of work.
 Consequently I do not have employees I can allocate to a project to speed it up.
 I will always try to be as flexible as I can with respect to meeting client's deadlines, and have on occasion turned some small projects around overnight as rush jobs.
 However it is always beneficial when clients can allow a generous deadline with some flexibility.
 This is becuase it may not always be possible to take on large projects at short notice, a situation exacerbated by many clients under-estimating what constitutes adequate advance notice.
 As such please note that I can offer slightly better prices to those private collectors willing to accept a somewhat open ended delivery date that enables me to temporarily set aside their work as and when needed to squeeze in more last minute corporate commissions with fixed deadlines.
 (I've had one instance of a museum finance department contacting me in a panic days before an exhibition opening having forgotten to notify me months earlier that my quote had even been accepted.)

 If contacting me on behalf of a large organisation or acting as an intermediary agency representing a third party, please consider how much of your own deadline may be consumed by your own internal adminstrative processes, meetings and committee based decision making.
 That is to say; With a rough idea of the complexities of a project I can indicate how soon after receiving a deposit payment that I expect the work to be completed.
 However, it will be up to you to sign off on a project brief and release that deposit payment sufficiently early for me to order and take delivery of the raw materials needed such that I may begin practical work in time to meet your deadline.
 (I've had one advertising agency book time in my diary to sculpt portraits, yet two months after the first of their self-imposed deadlines had expired they were still asking me to shuffle my diary as they hadn't yet agreed whose portraits.
+I've worked on another internationally collaborative project where it took over four months for the various institutions involved just to agree who I was to invoice and therefore who was to issue me with a purchase order.
 Then there was the archaeological museum that after months of endless indecision about different ideas, execeded their own deadline without ever committing to starting work on anything.
-The irony of their excuse/apology seemed lost on them in that they claimed that they had run out of time having not had enough advance notice of a one thousand year anniversary to plan a commemerative exhibition.)
+The irony of their excuse/apology seemed lost on them in that they claimed that they had run out of time having not had enough advance notice of a one thousand year anniversary to plan a commemorative exhibition.)

 From time to time I am contacted about repairing, modifying, completing, up-dating or otherwise working on projects begun by other people.
 Occasionally it can be much more difficult to advise upon costs or timescales for such projects compared to those started from scratch.
 There may be many hours of labour needed simply to identify and resolve "unknowns" in pre-existing work and learn enough about them to judge how "progress" can best be made.
 In such cases clients may need a flexible budget and timescale along with an open mind regarding how far backward a project may need to go before being able to assess how to move forward.
 (I'd illustrate this point with one client who contacted me saying he had just bought a very expensive model at a very cheap price becuase of its poor condition.
 His regular restorer had told him it wasn't viable to repair and so he wanted to know if I could restore it for him instead?
 The model exhibited evidence of multiple accidents some of which had damaged previous crudely executed repairs capable of concealing a multitude of additional problems.
 Consequently my initial assessment was that I could not reliably advise about costs of restoration without first stripping, cleaning and dismantling the model to fully assess what I would be dealing with.
 That the time/budget needed even for this preliminary investigative work would be difficult to reliably estimate in advance.
 However, based upon gut instinct, I advised that his limitted budget was likley inadequate and that it was probable that if started we may discover that repairing the model might prove to be economically unviable; that is to say it might cost more than simply buying a new model straight from the original manufacturer.)